-Paper 1: Section A Shakespeare - students answer one question on their chosen play.
-Section B 19th Century Novel - students answer one question on their chosen novel.
-1 hr 45 min examination Paper 2: Section A Modern Texts - students will answer one question on their chosen text.
-Section B Poetry - students will answer one comparative question on two poems from their chosen poetry cluster.
-Section C Unseen Poetry - students will answer one question on one unseen poem and one question comparing unseen poem and one question comparing this poem with a second poem.
-2hr 15min examination
+Paper 1: Section A Shakespeare - students answer one question on the play 'Macbeth'.
+Section B 19th Century Novel - students answer one question on Dickens' 'A Christmas Carol.'
+1 hr 45 min examination Paper 2: Section A Modern Texts - students will answer one question on the play 'An Inspector Calls.'
+Section B Poetry - students will answer one comparative question on two poems from the 'Power and Conflict' poetry cluster.

-Further details are available on: www.aqa.org.uk

-For further information please contact: Miss R. Millar
+Section C Unseen Poetry - students will answer one question on one unseen poem and one question comparing this poem with a second poem.
+2hr 15min examination Further details are available on: www.aga.org.uk For further information please contact: Miss R. Millar MATHEMATICS Course Aims: